-- " Minimum 150mm hebel blocks, masonry or clay bricks - " A steel bench with any of the above materials installed beneath it - " A minimum 100mm SOLID and supported concrete plinth (without glass, resins or polymer) above a minimum 50mm masonry floor - " For minimum base size refer to page 13
+- " A minimum 150mm hebel blocks, masonry or clay bricks - " A steel bench with any of the above materials installed beneath it - " A minimum 100mm SOLID and supported concrete plinth (without glass, resins or polymer) above a minimum 50mm masonry floor - " A minimum 1350mm wide x 350mm high Cheminées Philippe steel bench.
+The bench has a 320mm forward projection in front of the fuel loading door.
+The bench can also be placed directly onto a combustible floor without any floor protection - " For minimum base size refer to page 13 for freestanding or 23 for inbuilt application

-BASE LEVELING: Depending on the type of base used underneath the fireplace, it maybe necessary to level and stablise the unit by using packers underneath for additional support.
+UNIT LEVELING: Depending on the type of base used underneath the fireplace, it maybe necessary to level and stablise the unit by using packers underneath for additional support.
 We recommend using a strip of lead sheet folded over three times.

-RECOMMENDED FIREPLACE HEARTH
+RECOMMENDED FIREPLACE HEARTH (FLOOR PROTECTION)

-- " Minimum 50mm thick compressed cement sheet is required or a composition of masonry materials at this thickness or more. - " For minimum hearth size refer to page 13 for freestanding and 21 for inbuilt application
+- " A minimum 36mm thick cement sheet is required or a composition of masonry materials at this thickness or greater - " For minimum hearth size refer to page 13 for freestanding or 23 for inbuilt application